The Teacher & Student Roles and Relationships:

 - Safety is always of paramount importance in your training.
 Make every effort to protect your classmates and training partners from injury at all times.

-- Martial arts and yoga training obviously have inherent risk of injury, which we all accept as practitioners.
+- Martial arts training obviously has inherent risk of injury, which we all accept as practitioners.
 However, you have both the right and obligation to excuse yourself from any specific activities in class that you feel you cannot or should not do due to previous injuries or health conditions.
 Notify your instructor, and you can practice other activities instead.

 Tuition and Payments: